 Volunteering helps you learn new skills.
 Whether you are learning about the proper maintenance of a national park or what types of plastics to look out for during a beach clean-up, learning new skills promotes critical thinking and keeps your mind young.
 Adding more skill sets helps you feel more competent and knowledgeable, which can be beneficial for future use and overall personal development.

-Volunteering teaches you how to be more empathetic and caring towards others.
-Empathy is what inspires us to offer support to those who are the most in need or vulnerable, such as helping an abandoned dog sleeping in the cold or lending a hand to an elderly woman struggling to unload groceries from her car.
+Volunteering teaches you to be more empathetic and caring towards others.
+Empathy inspires us to support those most in need or vulnerable, such as helping an abandoned dog sleeping in the cold or lending a hand to an older adult struggling to unload groceries from their car.
 Volunteer work is a field run by compassion.
 By helping others, you are directly participating in creating a more kind, fair, and empathetic environment for a healthy society.

 Volunteering may increase your happiness.
 Research has shown that volunteering is linked to improvements in mental health, thus boosting happiness and overall self-confidence.
 By being helpful to others, we are also helping ourselves gain a sense of accomplishment and a more positive outlook on life, our identity, and our own personal goals.
 The more we give to others, the happier we may feel.

-Decide how much time you are willing to commit: Research how many hours the volunteer program of your choice is going to require and compare it to your personal schedule.
+Decide how much time you are willing to commit: Research how many hours the volunteer program of your choice will require and compare it to your personal schedule.
+Try to be realistic —- overextending yourself may lead to resentment or feeling stretched too thin.

 Start small: Taking a baby step before committing to long-term volunteering lowers the barriers and helps you determine what works best for you.

-Ask questions: You want to make sure that the volunteer option you choose is right for your goals, time, and commitment.
-Don’t be afraid to ask questions regarding the work and what is expected of you!
+Ask questions: You want to ensure that the volunteer option you choose is right for your goals, time, and commitment.
+Don’t be afraid to ask questions regarding the work and what leaders will expect of you.

 Try several things to see which one you enjoy the most: Participating in a few different activities is a great way to dip your toes into various fields of volunteer work.

-Research your organization thoroughly: Look to see if they have a website and social media presence that can tell you a bit more about their purpose and how they operate.
+Research your organization thoroughly: All organizations have different structures.
+Look to see if they have a website or social media presence that can tell you more about their purpose and how they operate.

 Consider bringing a friend or family member: Going somewhere alone can be intimidating, especially for a first-time volunteer, so try to ask around to see if anyone would be willing to join you!
 Participating in volunteer work with someone else can help strengthen your relationship and create fond, lasting memories while also doing good for the community.